teawizardry/teawizardry.github.io/docs/_posts/2022-02-12-corne-keyboard.markdown

 layout: post
 title:  "Corne Keyboard"
 date:   2022-02-12 21:55:20 -0500
-categories: projects, electronics, ergo, keyboard
+categories:
+    - projects
+    - electronics
+    - ergo
+    - keyboard
 ---
 I find that I'm more susceptible to repetitive strain injuries (RSI) than some folks, specifically in my wrist and hands.
 Thus I've begun going down the ergonomics rabbit hole...
 I got a better chair, a sideways mouse, and started doing stretches to alleviate the pain.
 This has all helped tremendously.